fungiboletus/DriveOnSurface/README.md

 ### On the server

 You have to install Node.js and NPM first.
-You could take a look of the settings.js file, but it should be working out of box.
+You could take a look at the settings.js file, but it should be working out of box.

 ```shell
 # Install the server dependencies